Blogging about mental health...

 Myself and “M”, we want to help people.
 But realizing that you can make passive income from it made us want it more.
 You see, you can kill two birds with one stone.
 And that’s amazing!

 Psychologists and psychiatrists around the world are using their blogs to help each other.
 My wife and I are just one of a million bloggers using our Worry Head blog to give mental health a boost.
 We want to make a change, we want to help others and at the same time ourselves.

 My wife is very passionate about spreading awareness about endometriosis.
 She wants to make a lasting change and help other people with this chronic condition that affects 1 in 10 women around the world.
 Yes, it really is that common!

 Daily stress can leave your health a mess.
-Your mind is important to your health, it is more important than any wealth, but again, through blogging you can make a difference not only for other people but also your own bank balance.
+Your mind is important to your health, it is more important than any wealth, but again, through blogging, you can make a difference not only for other people but also for your own bank balance.
 Isn’t great?

 Mental health problems can happen to anyone and leave you affected for many years to come.
 When it comes to your relationship with someone, it can put it in a lot of trouble, leave scars, even destroy marriages and families.
 My wife’s mental illness definitely wanted to invade our lives, but we kept strong and blogging helps a great deal.

 We want to create a sense of community, share what we know, our ideas and experience, but also your stories and opinions.
 The exchange of information that will allow us to become smarter.
 To build relationships and help one another.
 Blogging allows us to achieve all that.